-Matrix Community Health incorporates Aspire Matrix in its mission philosophy by providing a systematic approach toward addressing the social determinants the impact that poverty has on the health of persons living with HIV, along with providing comprehensive wrap around services to assist people living with HIV in obtaining the assistance and services necessary to treat and stabilize their medical condition.
+Matrix Community Health provides a systematic approach toward addressing the social determinants the impact that poverty has on the health of persons living with HIV, along with providing comprehensive wrap around services to assist people living with HIV in obtaining the assistance and services necessary to treat and stabilize their medical condition.

 MATRIX COMMUNITY HEALTH

 MATRIX COMMUNITY HEALTH PROGRAM & SERVICE OFFERINGS